 In this study, conserved domains prediction, homology modeling and molecular docking techniques were used to analyze the functions of virus-related proteins.
-This study found that ORF8 and surface glycoprotein had a function to combine with porphyrin to form a complex, while orflab, ORF10, ORF3a coordinately attack heme to dissociate the iron to form the porphyrin.
+This study found that ORF8 and surface glycoprotein had a function to combine with porphyrin to form a complex, while orflab, ORF10, ORF3a coordinately attack the heme on the 1-beta chain of hemoglobin to dissociate the iron to form the porphyrin.
 This mechanism of the virus inhibited the normal metabolic pathway of heme, and made people show symptoms of the disease.
-Built on the above research results, we also verified the role of chloroquine phosphate by molecular docking technology to assist clinical treatment.
+Built on the above research results, we also verified the role of chloroquine phosphate and Favipiravir by molecular docking technology to assist clinical treatment.